supreet11agrawal/Proposal/Proposal.md

 Summing up, on an average I would be able to give 40-50 hours per week in the period of GSoC.

 ### Post GSOC period
-I would like to continue my work on stats module and work on introducing new Stochastic Processes.
+I will continue my work on the stats module and work on introducing new Stochastic Processes.
 I would also work upon exporting expressions of random variables to other libraries which has been listed under the project ideas page.

 ## Contributions to Sympy
 ### Pull requests